top of page

 Multiple nanoscale networks installed inside humans using Terahertz band and MAC is discussed in this document.
 It requires Bluetooth and Near Field Communications (NFC) which are found in smart devices such as cell phones.

-For more detailed information on how IoBNT communication in THz works, please see this interview with Josep Jornet (skip the first 6 minutes):
+For more detailed information on how Internet of Nano-Things (IoNT) communication in THz works, please see this interview with Josep Jornet (skip the first 6 minutes):

 How 5G and 6G connects to nanonetworking: